Updated: May 22

-The month leading up to Nikkos transfer to the adult prison he reported feeling stressed and having difficulty sleeping on a couple of occasions.
-He also denied any previous mental health concerns before being transferred to the adult facility in February 2006.
+The month leading up to Nikko's transfer to the adult prison, he reported feeling stressed and having had difficulty sleeping on a couple of occasions.
+He also denied any previous mental health concerns, before being transferred to the adult facility in February 2006.

-During the initial Psychological evaluation carried out by the NDCS Jenkins attempts to present himself in a much better light than the reality, meaning the results of the evaluation are inconclusive making them invalid.
+During the initial psychological evaluation carried out by the NDCS, Jenkins attempted to present himself in a much better light than the reality, so that the results of the evaluation were inconclusive, making them invalid.

-February 2006 Jenkins begins serving the rest of his sentence in an adult facility upon transfer he denies mental health concerns.
+February 2006 Jenkins began serving the rest of his sentence in an adult facility.
+Upon transfer, he denied mental health concerns.

 During August 2006 additional time was added to his sentence for a previous assault he committed whilst in juvenile detention.

-Early January 2007 he was moved to restrictive housing, following a report that he had been fighting, this was later dismissed.
-However during the time in restrictive housing Jenkins claimed to experience "deep stages of depression," having "angry and sad thoughts," a "sickness inside" [of him], issues with his "sanity" (i.e. 01/08/2007,01/21/2007, & 01/24/2007 Inmate Interview requests)
+Early January 2007 Jenkins was moved to restrictive housing, following a report that he had been fighting.
+This report was later dismissed.
+However, during the time in restrictive housing, Jenkins claimed to experience "deep stages of depression", having "angry and sad thoughts", a "sickness inside" [of him], issues with his "sanity" (i.e. 01/08/2007,01/21/2007, and 01/24/2007 Inmate Interview requests).

-February 2007 Jenkins was involved in 2 gang related fights and was returned to restrictive housing until 12/04/2008.
+During February 2007, Jenkins was involved in two gang related fights, and was returned to restrictive housing until 12/04/2008.
 From February to October 2007 there were no reports from Jenkins regarding mental health concerns.
 However after October 2007 he reported that upon release he was intending to "attack innocent people" (11/02/2007 NDCS Mental Health Contact Note)

-Jenkins spoke of hearing the voices of Gods and that it began increasing around 2007, records however indicate this was closer to 2009.
+Jenkins spoke of hearing the voices of gods and that this started to increase around 2007.
+Records however indicate that this was closer to 2009.

-During September 2008 it was suspected that Jenkins was suffering "gang related paranoia" (09/15/08 NDCS Special Needs Contact Note) after he was complaining that he maybe a paranoid schizophrenic.
+During September 2008 it was suspected that Jenkins was suffering "gang related paranoia" (09/15/08 NDCS Special Needs Contact Note) after he complained that he may be a paranoid schizophrenic.
 He was found to have no major mental disorder at that time by the mental illness review team.

-November 2008 Jenkins received a diagnosis of anti-social personality disorder and was prescribed Depakote.
-Treatment ceased after only 4 days due to Jenkins refusing the medication.
+In November 2008, Jenkins received a diagnosis of anti-social personality disorder, and was prescribed Depakote.
+Treatment ceased after only 4 days, due to Jenkins refusing the medication.

-By December 2008 it was reported that he was settling into general population well and no indication of psychosis, his thoughts were noted to be well organised.
+By December 2008 it was reported that he was settling into general population well and with no indication of psychosis.
+Jenkins' thoughts were noted to be well organised.

 On multiple occasions Jenkins reported the desire to kill people upon release.

-Jenkins returned to restrictive housing after only being in general population for just over a month, he was found concealing a sharpened toilet brush.
+Jenkins returned to restrictive housing after only being in general population for just over a month.
+He was found to be concealing a sharpened toilet brush.

-During May 2009 the first records of Jenkins discussing hearing the voice of Egyptian God Apophis telling him to kill children.
-The mental illness review team described Jenkins as "more manipulative and criminal than mentally ill (i.e., 08/18/2009 NDCS Special Needs Contact)
+During May 2009, the first records appeared of Jenkins discussing hearing the voice of Egyptian God Apophis, telling him to kill children.
+The mental illness review team described Jenkins as "more manipulative and criminal than mentally ill". (i.e., 08/18/2009 NDCS Special Needs Contact)

-For the rest of 2009 Jenkins reports hearing Apophis, Dr Natalie Baker noted after an evaluation that his paranoia about being poisoned and the auditory hallucinations were indicative of a psychotic disorder.
+For the rest of 2009 Jenkins reported hearing Apophis.
+Dr Natalie Baker noted after an evaluation that his paranoia about being poisoned and the auditory hallucinations were indicative of a psychotic disorder.
 Her diagnostic impressions were "psychosis NOS, Possible SAD - bipolar type" (SAD assumed Schizoaffective disorder - bipolar type) "probable" "PTSD, and adjustment disorder" also noting a polysubstance dependence.

-Sept/Oct 2009 Jenkins was prescribed Risperdal and Depakote which he routinely took most of the time for about 3 months by December 2009 he was completely refusing both medications and the prescription was ceased despite him confirming his auditory hallucinations had reduced since he had been taking them.
+In September / October 2009 Jenkins was prescribed Risperdal and Depakote, which he routinely took most of the time, for about 3 months.
+By December 2009 he was completely refusing both medications and the prescription was ceased, despite him confirming his auditory hallucinations had reduced since he had been taking them.

 Jenkins was transferred to DCC to face charges for the attempted escape and assault on the 02/13/2010 until 07/19/2011 during his time at DCC he saw Dr Eugene Oliveto, Psychiatrist who diagnosed him with "Schizoaffective versus Bipolar disorder, Grandiose persecutory, delusions, PTSD severe with dissociative episodes and possible DID, Antisocial/Impulsive/Dangerously obsessive" (i.e. 03/03/2010 DCC Psychiatric Provider Initial Evaluation note)